canonical/certification-docs/Self-Test_Guide-16.04.rst

    supported by the CPU's architecture.

 -  The SUT should be running release or GA level (*not* development level) firmware.
-Development level firmware is generally not elligible for certification.
+Development level firmware is generally not eligible for certification.

    -  The one exception to this rule is that you may use unsigned GA equivalent